 The Growing Demand for Technology Workers

 Information and communication technology (ICT) underpins much of Canada’s economic performance and economic growth.
 Over 1 million workers are embedded in every sector of the economy.
-In jobs that are interesting, fun and creative.
-They pay well and are in high demand.
-But in spite of high salaries and a technology sector unemployment rate of less than 3%, the demand for skilled technology workers continues to outstrip the supply.
+ITC careers pay well and are in high demand.
+But in spite of high salaries and a technology sector unemployment rate of less than three per cent, the demand for skilled technology workers continues to outpace the supply.

-Employers across different sectors of the economy will be looking to fill ICT positions in years to come and are running up against a tightening labour market due to an aging population, declining enrolments in IT-related post-secondary programs and a mismatch between skills of available workers and the requirements of employers.
+Employers in all sectors of the economy will be looking to fill ICT positions in years to come and are running up against a tightening labour market due to an aging population, declining enrolments in IT-related post-secondary programs and a mis-match between the skills of available workers and the requirements of employers.
 If left unaddressed, ICT labour shortages will have a significant negative impact on the Canadian economy.

 Educators are a critical link to inspiring the next generation of technology talent

-Youth represents a large pool of potential talent and ITAC Talent’s programs are focused at both the high school and post-secondary level.
+Youth represents a large pool of potential talent and TECHNATION’s programs are focused at both the high school and post-secondary level.

 We employ a comprehensive approach to addressing the ICT labour shortage and educators are at the centre of the approach.

-Educators are a critical link to the next-generation of talent, spreading the word to students about the endless possibilities of inspiring tech careers and preparing them to enter these well-paid, in-demand professions and helping to define and deliver the programs that bridge the persistent mismatch in Canada between skills employers need and those available in the talent pipeline.
+Educators are a critical link to the next-generation of talent, spreading the word to students about the endless possibilities of inspiring tech careers, helping to prepare them to enter these well-paid, in-demand professions, and defining and delivering programs that bridge the persistent mis-match in Canada between skills employers need and those available in the talent pipeline.

-We have adopted a range of programs and initiatives designed to help young people, educators, parents, and influencers to make informed decisions about technology related careers and help to grow the talent pipeline.
+TECHNATION has adopted a range of programs and initiatives designed to help young people, educators, parents, and influencers to make informed decisions about technology-related careers, that also help to grow the talent pipeline.
 We have created a holistic end-to-end approach to address the skills and talent shortage: